gjtiquia/dump-web-app/README.md

 Share the link with others to use the same dump.

-The project is currently hosted at [dump-web-app.netlify.app](https://dump-web-app.netlify.app)
+The project is currently hosted at [dump.gjtiquia.com](https://dump.gjtiquia.com/)

-This is a hobby project for learning [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Built with [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Development